jannes-upb/INTERACT-2025_Investigating-the-Potential-of-Immersive-Pain-in-Virtual-Reality-Gaming/README.md

 ## Repository Contents

-### Questionnaires
+### questionnaires.pdf
-The repository includes the questionnaires used in our study.
-These were initially administered via a **web-based interface**.
+Contains the questionnaires used in the study.
+The questionnaires were administered via a **web-based interface**.
 However, due to conversion into **PDF format**, the original formatting has been altered.

-### Results
+### results.xlsx
-The study results are compiled in an **Excel file**, which consists of a single worksheet summarizing the collected data from the administered questionnaires.
+The studies results are compiled in an **Excel file**, which consists of a single worksheet summarizing the collected data from the questionnaires.

 ## Important Notes